 |Median Annual Salary (May 2015)||(Customer Service Representatives) $31,720*|

 Source: *United States Bureau of Labor Statistics

-Also, they often develop procedures, establish standards and track shipments to ensure that delivery occurs timely.
+Additionally, they often develop procedures, establish standards, and track shipments to ensure that delivery occurs timely.
 They may work with logistics, transportation, sales, and other departments for coordination purposes.

 There is no specific education or certification required to work as a client services representative.
 The BLS reports that most customer service representatives have a high school diploma and receive on-the-job training.